 Like humans, dogs need to be challenged as well.
 Puzzle feeder toys are especially great if your pet is home alone while you're at work.
 You might also try chew toys you can put food into so your dog or cat has to find a way to get the treat.
 As they get more advanced, you can even start hiding their breakfast in there.

-While John and Tracy make it look easy, they’re aware of just how daunting it can be for the average owner trying to get on the same page as their pet, whether it’s teaching them a new trick or simply getting them to not jump on every visitor who comes to the door.
+While Tracy makes it look easy, she’s aware of just how daunting it can be for the average owner trying to get on the same page as their pet, whether it’s teaching them a new trick or simply getting them to not jump on every visitor who comes to the door.

 Many believe that bonding with a pet is a mysterious art form best left to overpaid dog whisperers.
 The reality is more formulaic: Time + Goal + Conditioning = Happy Dog (and happy owner).